China in the Vietnam War: Historical background

-In October 1949, the People’s Republic of China (PRC) was established in mainland China and in January 1950, the Democratic Republic of Vietnam (DRV) was officially recognized by the PRC.
+In October 1949, the People's Republic of China (PRC) was established in mainland China and in January 1950, the Democratic Republic of Vietnam (DRV) was officially recognized by the PRC.
 This changed the situation in the First Indochina War with the Viet Minh and directly influenced the Vietnam War later on.
 The Chinese government, under the administration of Mao Zedong, took an active role in the First Indochina War.
 In April 1950, the Viet Minh formally requested military aid including equipment, advisors and training.
 The PRC began to send their advisors and later form the Chinese Military Advisory Group (CMAG) to assist the Viet Minh, led by General Wei Guoqing, along with Senior General Chen Geng.
-This is the beginning of China’s assistance.
+This is the beginning of China's assistance.

-Reasons for China’s involvement
+Reasons for China's involvement

 Geopolitical realities

-Throughout the 1950s and most of the 1960s, Mao considered the United States the primary threat to China’s security and revolution.
+Throughout the 1950s and most of the 1960s, Mao considered the United States the primary threat to China's security and revolution.
 Indochina constituted one of the three fronts (the others being Korea and Taiwan) that Mao perceived as vulnerable to an invasion by imperialist countries.
-Thus, Mao’s support for Ho Chi Minh started with the security concern.
+Thus, Mao's support for Ho Chi Minh started with the security concern.
 In the late 1960s and early 1970s, with the deteriorating relations between China and the Soviet Union, especially after the Sino-Soviet border conflict in March 1969, Mao further clarified that the Soviet Union was the primary threat to China's national security.
 Then he began to adjust his policies to America and encouraged the North Vietnamese to conclude a peace settlement.

-“International Obligation”
+International obligations

+The sense of an international responsibility to help brotherly comrades and promote anti-imperialist revolution was another crucial factor in Beijing's Indochina policy.
+During Mao's December 1949 visit to the Soviet Union, Stalin sought Mao's assistance in supporting the Vietnamese Communists against France in the First Indochina War.
+Mao accepted Stalin's view of a "worldwide communist revolution" and agreed to share "the international responsibility" and support the Vietnamese communists.
+After Mao's return to China, the country began sending military advisors and military aid to the Vietnamese.

-The sense of an international responsibility to help brotherly comrades and promote anti-imperialist revolution was another crucial factor in Beijing’s Indochina policy.
-“In believing that China had a special role to play in the reshaping of a future revolutionary order in the world,” Mao aimed at transforming not only the old China but also the old world order.
-In the late 1950s and early 1960s, Beijing’s propaganda expressed it to be “a natural ally of the oppressed peoples of the world in their struggle for national liberation,” justifying efforts to help North Vietnam.
+"In believing that China had a special role to play in the reshaping of a future revolutionary order in the world," Mao aimed at transforming not only the old China but also the old world order.
+In the late 1950s and early 1960s, Beijing's propaganda expressed it to be "a natural ally of the oppressed peoples of the world in their struggle for national liberation," justifying efforts to help North Vietnam.